rehosting/penguin/docs/dev.md

 ## Dependency Development

-If you wish to prototype changes to a Penguin dependency, you can develop the dependency locally, build the artifacts, and then modify the Penguin Dockerfile to use the local artifacts instead of pulling them from GitHub.
+If you wish to prototype changes to a Penguin dependency, you can develop the dependency locally, build the artifacts, and place them into a directory called `local_packages`.
+When build artifacts are present in this directory, they will be installed and replace the standard versions at container build.

+The following filenames are expected in the `local_packages` directory:

+* busybox-latest.tar.gz
+* hyperfs.tar.gz
+* kernels-latest.tar.gz
+* libnvram-latest.tar.gz
+* pandare_22.04.deb
+* penguin_plugins.tar.gz
+* vpn.tar.gz

 For example, the following workflow shows how to test modifications to the Penguin Linux kernel.